 Derby Green Nursing Home is a very-small non-profit facility in Derby, Vermont.
 This facility is one of the most elite facilities we looked at.
 A score of this caliber requires excellent marks across the board.
-We were so impressed with this nursing home that we ranked it as one of the five best facilities in Vermont.
-Scroll down to see this facility's category ratings, which are also impressive.
-It is hard to poke holes in this facility's profile.
+We were so impressed with this nursing home that we ranked it as one of the 10 best facilities in Vermont.
+Scroll down to see this place's category ratings, which are equally impressive.
+You just can't do any better than a straight A report card.

 Derby Green Nursing Home